Gian Giorgio Trissino: Biography

-A partisan of Aristotelean regularity, Trissino disapproved of the freedom of the chivalrous epic, as written by Ariosto.
+A partisan of Aristotelian regularity, Trissino disapproved of the freedom of the chivalrous epic, as written by Ariosto.
 In his own composition, l'Italia liberata dai Goti (1547–1548), dealing with the campaigns of Belisarius in Italy, he sought to show that it was possible to write in the vernacular an epic in accordance with the classic precepts.
-The result is a cold and colorless composition.
+The result is a cold and colourless composition.
 Moreover, as Nicholas Birns points out, the very choice of the Byzantine-Ostrogothic wars of the sixth century as a subject committed Trissino to dealing with barbarian subjects with which, as an extreme classicist, he felt little affinity.

 In addition, Trissino played a prominent role in the early career of Andrea Palladio, which developed into a long and close friendship between the two men.
 Trissino first took Palladio under his wing after becoming acquainted with him while building his villa in Cricoli.

 Trissino died in Rome in December 1550.

 An edition of his collected works was published at Verona in 1729.

 Linguistics

-His endeavors in the field of linguistics received lively reactions in the literary world of the time.
-Following the lead of Dante, he advocated the enrichment of the Italian language, and espoused in his Castellano (1529) the theory that the language is a courtly one made up of contributions from the refined centers in Italy; instead of being fundamentally of Tuscan origin.
+His endeavours in the field of linguistics received lively reactions in the literary world of the time.
+Following the lead of Dante, he advocated the enrichment of the Italian language, and espoused in his Castellano (1529) the theory that the language is a courtly one made up of contributions from the refined centres in Italy; instead of being fundamentally of Tuscan origin.
 His theory was supported by the publication, also in 1529, of his translation of Dante's De vulgari eloquentia, which Trissino had saved from oblivion.

-Heated discussions followed his 1524 essay titled Ɛpistola del Trissino de le lettere nuωvamente aggiunte ne la lingua Italiana, in which he proposed to reform Italian orthography by adding the following letters to distinguish sounds of the spoken language:
+Heated discussions followed his 1524 essay titled Ɛpistola del Trissino de le lettere nuꞷvamente aggiunte ne la lingua Italiana, in which he proposed to reform Italian orthography by adding the following letters to distinguish sounds of the spoken language: